evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### SortByCount

-The [`$sortByCount`]({{< docsref "reference/operator/aggregation/sortByCount/" >}}) stage groups documents by a given expression and then shorts these groups by count in descending order.
+The [`$sortByCount`]({{< docsref "reference/operator/aggregation/sortByCount/" >}}) stage groups documents by a given expression and then sorts these groups by count in descending order.
 The `sortByCount` outputs documents that contains an `_id` field, which contains the discrete values of `x`, and the `count` field that contains the number of documents that fall into that group.

 The following example groups documents by the truncated value of the field `x` and computes the count for each distinct value of `x`.